 By Emiliano “Nano” Calderon, Casa Navarro Site Educator

-This December, Casa Navarro State Historic Site will wrap up a series of Make Your Own Mole workshops that built off previous historic foodways programs.
+In 2017, Casa Navarro State Historic Site hosted a series of Make Your Own Mole workshops that built off previous historic foodways programs.
 Mole is a rich sauce in Mexican cuisine that is traditionally prepared during the holidays.
 The 2014 Mole Navarro workshop featured a mole cooking demonstration and a presentation on the history of mole in historic cookbooks by Juli McLoone of the University of Texas at San Antonio Libraries.

 In 2015, site staff chose to go with a more practical approach to understanding the history behind mole through the ingredients, process, and tools used to make the sauce.
 Recipes for the mole workshops were sourced from La Cocina en el Bolsillo, a series of pocket-sized Mexican cookbooks published in Mexico City around the turn of the 20th century and distributed in cities across the U.S.